 His point was clear: If the ralliers can’t win with the first two, they will turn to the third.

 I doubt many in the crowd would care who originated that saying: a slave-holding governor of South Carolina back in 1830.
 Nor would it have bothered them to learn that it was said in an arcane legal fight over tariffs.
-Southern whites back then saw that tariff debate as a slippery slope to ending their minority rule over an enslaved black majority—as much of an existential threat as others see mandating background checks on gun purchases today.
+Southern whites saw that tariff as a slippery slope to ending their minority rule over an enslaved black majority.
+In their pre-Confederate imagination, that tax was as much of an existential threat to them as mandating background checks on gun purchases is to their ideological descendants today.

 The idea that freedom emanates from a gun—that guns equal freedom, tout court—is so ingrained in a very specific, yet widely held conception of America that it didn’t even bear discussion.

 When the speeches were over, even the tens of thousands too far away to hear them turned to peacefully go home, confident their point had been made.

 It’s been a long day.
 Thanks for reading.
 To get this newsletter in your inbox, sign up above.
 Your support makes this work possible.

 Jonathan Myerson Katz is a freelance journalist and author.
 His next book, Gangsters of Capitalism, traces the origins and price of America’s empire through the life of a legendary Marine, Smedley D. Butler.
 Follow him on Twitter @KatzOnEarth.

 Photos by the author.
 Updated with additional photo 4/17/20.